arthurpolskih/DS-walmart-sales-forecasting/README.md

 *Orientator: Francisco Aparecido Rodrigues, PhD*

 ## Objective
 Our primary goal is to develop a time series model that can accurately predict future sales for Walmart, specially in holiday periods.
-This would enable the organization to make informed decisions regarding inventory management, workforce planning, cash flow management, and strategic planning.

 ## Data
 A rich dataset provided by Walmart on Kaggle has been used for this project.
 For more details about this dataset, visit the original link: [Walmart Sales Forecast Dataset](https://www.kaggle.com/datasets/aslanahmedov/walmart-sales-forecast)